As Catholic parents, we have the privilege of leading our children to Jesus.

-We seem to live in a world that rewards the outgoing, extroverted kids who make friends easily, demonstrate leadership and seem confident.
+We seem to live in a world that rewards the outgoing, extroverted kids who make friends easily.

 We’d like to offer a few more helpful ideas for peaceful mealtimes, especially for older eaters.